David Hunter (actor)

 David Hunter is a British actor and singer best known for his work in musical theatre.
 He is originally from Warrington.
-Hunter played Dr Pomatter in the Tony Award winning musical Waitress at The Adelphi Theatre, West End from 2019 to 2020.
+Hunter played Doctor Pomatter in the Tony Award winning musical Waitress at The Adelphi Theatre, West End from 2019 to 2020.
 He trained at The Liverpool Institute for Performing Arts (LIPA).

 Hunter is married to actor and business owner Tara Dixon, and together they have two children.

 Stage career

-In 2011 Hunter was part of the original cast of One Man, Two Guvnors at the Royal National Theatre, subsequently transferring to the Adelphi Theatre in the West End.
+In 2011, Hunter was part of the original cast of One Man, Two Guvnors at the Royal National Theatre, subsequently transferring to the Adelphi Theatre in the West End.

-In 2013 he went on to appear in the musical adaptation of The Hired Man at Colchester Mercury and Leicester Curve.
+In 2013, he went on to appear in the musical adaptation of The Hired Man at Colchester Mercury and Leicester Curve.

-In May 2014 he took over the role of "Guy" in the West End production of Once, having previously understudied the role.
+In May 2014, he took over the role of "Guy" in the West End production of Once, having previously understudied the role.

-In August 2016 he replaced Killian Donnely in the role of Charlie Price in the West End production of Kinky Boots at the Adelphi Theatre.
+In August 2016, he replaced Killian Donnelly in the role of Charlie Price in the West End production of Kinky Boots at the Adelphi Theatre.

-In 2019 he joined the original West End cast of Waitress, again at the Adelphi Theatre, in the role of Doctor Pomatter.
+In 2019, he joined the original West End cast of Waitress, again at the Adelphi Theatre, in the role of Doctor Pomatter.
 He was then cast to reprise his role his role for the 2022-23 UK National Tour.

+Hunter starred as Henry in The Time Traveller’s Wife at the Apollo Theatre in 2022 - 2023, reprising the role he starred in at Storyhouse theatre in Chester in 2022.